 - Equal Pay for Equal Work Act

-- Unemployment Insurance for Employees
+- Unemployment Insurance Notice to Employees

 - Vacation Notice: Unemployment Insurance is not Payable